 Prepare the turkey for roasting

 I like to tie the legs together with cooking twine.
 It’s also a good idea to get the wings tucked in.
 To do this, I cut a slit in the skin next to the wing and tuck in the wings under the skin (this can be seen in the picture above).
 This will prevent the ends of the wings getting overcooked or even burning.

-Making sure your turkey is cooked is the most important part of the job, by inserting a meat thermometer into the turkey between the leg and the wing.
-It should read 165 degrees F, remember the turkey will continue to cook after it is removed from the oven, so don’t let it read higher than that.
+Making sure your turkey is cooked is the most important part of the job.
+Inserting a meat thermometer into the turkey between the leg and the wing is the most accurate way to tell when it’s cooked.
+The temperature should read 165°F/74°C. The turkey will continue to cook after it is removed from the oven, so don’t let it read higher than that.